On the satiability of floating bodies: Theoretical approach

-In vertical equilibrium the mass of the displaced fluid, $M'$, is equal to the mass of the body, $m$, independent of orientation of the body.
-Therefore $M'$ and also $y_{M+M'}$ are constants.
-Thus Eq.
-(6) is reduced to
+This is Archimedes' principle, which requires that in equilibrium the mass of the displaced liquid $M'$ is equal to the mass of the floating object $m$, independent of orientation of the object.
+Therefore in vertical equilibrium $M'$ and also $y_{M+M'}$ are constants.
+It is easy to derive this relation by another method but this method is instructive and may be useful in studying dynamics of floating bodies.
+Furthermore,

+is always positive.
+Thus, equilibrium is always stable against vertical displacements.
+By applying this result to Eq.
+(7) it becomes

 The first term on the right side of Eq.
-(7) is a constant.
-Therefore GPE of the system is a function of $\Delta y=y_{m}-y_{M'}$.

-In case of $\Delta y$ is an extremum, the body is in equilibrium.
-When $\Delta y$ is minimum (maximum), $U$ is minimum (maximum) and therefore body is in stable (unstable) equilibrium.
+(20) is a constant.
+Therefore gravitational potential energy of the system is a function of $\Delta y=y_{m}-y_{M'}$.
+In case of $\Delta y$ is an extremum, the object is in equilibrium.
+When $\Delta y$ is minimum (maximum), $U$ is minimum (maximum) and therefore object is in stable (unstable) equilibrium.
+Similar to this result ($BG$ instead of $\Delta y$) has been quoted in Ref. ~\cite{Delbourgo} but has not been derived by present method.

-When the equilibrium positions of a floating body is marked in two cases, we can deduce types of equilibriums by comparing two $" \Delta y"$s in those two cases; smaller (greater) $\Delta y$ shows stable (unstable) equilibrium.
+Another equilibrium condition is extremizing the potential energy of system with respect to rotation of object around any axes that is parallel to the liquid surface.
+This is equivalent to two equations.
+The following example clarifies how this method can be used in specification of stability of a floating body.